Hit and Run Accident Attorneys in Washington D.C., Maryland Virginia Assisting Pedestrian Victims

 The District has taken some good steps toward increasing pedestrian safety, such as the Vision Zero initiative, the Be Street Smart campaign and increasing enforcement with traffic cameras.
 However, there are also steps pedestrians can take to keep themselves safe, including:

-The Washington, D.C. personal injury attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP help injured pedestrians.
+The Washington, D.C. personal injury attorneys at Koonz McKenney Johnson & DePaolis LLP help injured pedestrians.
 We have offices in Washington, D.C., Greenbelt, Maryland and Fairfax, Virginia.
 Call us today to speak to one of our attorneys.